Klosmi/html-basics/JS-basic.md

 - __[Attribute](https://www.geeksforgeeks.org/what-is-the-difference-between-properties-and-attributes-in-html/)__:
 __attributes are defined by HTML and are used to customize a tag.__
-When writing HTML source code, you can __define attributes on your HTML elements__.
-Then, once the browser reads (*parses*) your code, a __corresponding DOM node will be created.
+When writing HTML source code, we can __define attributes on your HTML elements__.
+Then, once the browser reads (*parses*) our code, a __corresponding DOM node will be created.
 This node is an object, and therefore it has properties__.
 An attribute extends an HTML element, changing its behavior or providing metadata.
 For instance, this HTML element: `<input type="text" value="Name:">`.
 It has 2 attributes (`type` and `value`).